Chapter 4 : The Healer

-“What kinds of other things?”
+“But what kind of other things?”
 Molly asked.

 You can help him though, right?” asked Arthur.

 Saleena nodded.
 “I should be able to, yes.
-But it will take a lot of time to sort this all out.
+But it will take me some time to sort this all out.
 A lot of time, and a lot of coin, I’m afraid.
 Are you sure you want to do this?”

-“We are,” Aurthur answered firmly.
-“And as for the money, Lucius informed me in his letter that he would be covering the cost the money should be here around Midnight.”
+Arthur glanced at Molly.
+She just shrugged her shoulders as if to say; whatever you like, dear.
+“We are,” Arthur answered firmly.
+“And as for the money, Lucius informed me in his letter that he would be covering the cost of everything.
+The money should arrive here around Midnight.”